HOW CAN I GET IN TOUCH WITH YOU?

 WHY FLORIDA?

 We love all things vanlife and we especially love the vanlife community.
-We really wanted to see a vanlife gathering in Florida, and frankly, since no one else was doing it, we decided if we wanted someone to do a gathering in Florida it was up to us to welcome vanlifers to our home state of Florida.
-As far as we know, Vantopia is the first and only major vanlife gathering the state of Florida.
+We really wanted to see an awesome vanlife event in Florida, and frankly, since no one else was doing it, we decided if we wanted someone to do a gathering in Florida it was up to us to welcome vanlifers to our home state of Florida.
+As far as we know, Peace Love & Vans is the first and only major vanlife gathering in the state of Florida.
 With average temperatures in the mid 70’s and less than 1.5” of rain, February is the obvious choice for a vanlife gathering in Florida.
+Learn more on our about page or check out the schedule.

 WHAT IF I SHOW UP AT 6:31 PM ON FRIDAY FOR CAMPING?